 Finance or operating lease?
 Deciphering the legalese of equipment finance

 What type of lease makes the most sense for financing equipment?
-Learn the legal language behind each major financing path.
+Learn the legal language behind each major financing path and the common pitfalls to avoid.

 Finance leases